I/O File Details and Format¶

 Perple_X website.

-To create a problem definition file suitable for MC_fit, run BUILD as though to setup the calculation of a phase diagram section for the observed assemblage:
+To create my_project.dat, run build as though to setup the calculation of a phase diagram section for the observed assemblage:

 Note